House on KY 1492

 The House on KY 1492, near Milton, Kentucky, was listed on the National Register of Historic Places in 1984.

-It was built during 1800 to 1820 and was deemed notable as "an outstanding example of the Federal style" in Trimble County.
+It was built between 1800 and 1820 and was deemed notable as "an outstanding example of the Federal style" in Trimble County.

 It was described in 1982 as a one-and-a-half-story brick house, with brick laid in Flemish bond.
 Its facade had four bays including a pedimented entrance pavilion.
 The house was in deteriorated condition in 1982.

 It was located off Kentucky Route 1492.
 The house appears no longer to exist.